 - $410,000 for a client rear-ended by a semi-truck

 - $375,000 for a commercial truck accident client who suffered severe back injury

 We can’t promise you results, but we can give you our personal attention, hard work, and dedication to seeing your case through to a successful resolution.
 We may not be able to tell you what your 18-wheeler settlement will be, but our injury lawyers serving New Orleans will always aim for the maximum compensation you are entitled to.

 Contact Laborde Earles Injury Lawyers Today

 Although the average settlement for an 18-wheeler accident is difficult to determine, you should not be afraid to seek legal help for your case.
 Getting in touch with our team can help you put up a fight, and our services cost nothing unless we win.

 Our attorneys at Laborde Earles Injury Lawyers have a track record of dealing with 18-wheeler accident cases and similar cases.
 Our team will assess your damages as we work to uncover the details behind the accident.
-In doing so, we will work to identify and establish a case against the liable parties so that we can hold them accountable for their wrongdoing.
-For a free consultation, call us today at (337) 777-7777.
+In doing so, we will work to identify and establish a case against the liable parties so we can hold them accountable for their wrongdoing.
+For a free consultation, call us today.